 REL 310: REL Goes to the Movies

 REL 310 REL Goes to the Movies is offered every semester and is devoted to studying religion in popular culture/public humanities; it is a one credit hour course repeatable up to a total of three credit hours and is open to all students.
 REL 310 REL Goes to the Movies meets in the evenings to view and then blog on films (different films are included each semester, with faculty introducing them and leading a discussion afterwards).
-It also includes attending either the annual Day or Aronov Lectures (the former each Fall and the latter each Spring).

 REL Departmental Honors

 REL 400 REL Honors Thesis is part of REL Honors, which is open to majors/double majors in REL who have at least a 3.0 cumulative GPA and at least a 3.5 GPA in their REL major.
 It involves enrolling in 3 hours of REL 400 (normally in your senior year) and writing a final thesis (equivalent to a publishable paper in an undergraduate student journal).
 Departmental Honors also requires that one regularly offered REL seminar be designated as your Honors Seminar, normally taken prior to enrolling in REL 400.
 An oral defense of your thesis is required.
-Please speak with the REL advisor no later than your Junior year if you are interested in applying for Departmental Honors.
+Please speak with the REL advisor no later than your junior year if you are interested in applying for Departmental Honors.
 For additional information, please contact the REL professor with whom you would intend to pursue thesis work.

 Types of Jobs Accepted

 Majors and minors in religious studies develop crucial skills necessary for citizenship in the 21st century, including critical thinking, oral and written communication skills and cultural literacy.
 Graduates of the program have pursued careers in a variety of venues, such as medicine, law, non-profit government organizations, various religiously-affiliated ministries, public administration, music and teaching.
+Read more on our blog about what our students gone on to do with their training.

 Learn more about opportunities in this field at the Career Center